AnaSofiaFigueiroaPinto/devops-23-24-JPE-PSM-1231822/CA3/Part2/README.md

       # sudo cp ./build/libs/basic-0.0.1-SNAPSHOT.war /var/lib/tomcat9/webapps
       nohup ./gradlew bootRun > /home/vagrant/spring-boot-app.log 2>&1 &
 ```
-Felt the need to change this last line since, for some reason, the command `sudo cp ./build/libs/basic-0.0.1-SNAPSHOT.war /var/lib/tomcat9/webapps` was not working properly.
+Felt the need to change this last line (`sudo cp ./build/libs/basic-0.0.1-SNAPSHOT.war /var/lib/tomcat9/webapps`) to have instead the command `nohup ./gradlew bootRun > /home/vagrant/spring-boot-app.log 2>&1 &` since I did not create an .war file, once the SpringBoot already works with Tomcat server that facilities this connection between databases (the file app.js in the CA2/Part2 has the correct path already determined).

 ### To complete the third task, the following steps were taken:
 1. Opened the terminal and navigated to the repository of this assignment: